AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

     - Steps 1b1-1b2 are repeated until the data entered is correct.

     Use case ends.
   - 1c.
-System detects duplicate role to be added.
+User enters a role that is a duplicate of the member's existing role.
     - 1c1.
 System displays error.
     - 1c2.
 User enters new data.
     - Steps 1c1-1c2 are repeated until the data entered is correct.

     Use case ends.
   - 1d.
-User enters User enters multiple roles, with one ore more duplicates.
+User enters multiple roles, of which one or more are duplicates of the member's existing role(s).
     - 1d1.
-System detects the duplicate roles and rejects the command entirely.
+System rejects the command with an error and adds none of the roles.
     - 1d2.
 User enters new data.
     - Steps 1d1-1d2 are repeated until the data entered is correct.